Character sheaves for classical symmetric pairs: Introduction

-We expect that the theory presented in this paper can be extended, at least to some degree, to handle finite order automorphism $\theta$ by first extending the results of~\cite{GVX} to that setting.
+In \cite{LY}, the authors have studied the decomposition of the derived category $D_K(\cN_1)$ into blocks using spiral induction where they treat the general case of finite order semi-simple automorphisms.
+Their work can be viewed as another generalization of the Springer theory.
+We expect that the theory presented in this paper can be extended to the case of finite order automorphism $\theta$, see partial results in~\cite{GVX2,VX2}, although we do not expect to obtain as detailed results as those presented in this paper.
 Graded Lie algebras are intimately connected to $p$-adic groups via the Moy-Prasad filtration (see, for example, \cite{RY}).
 Our theory is also directly related to the affine Springer fibers studied by Oblomkov and Yun ~\cite{OY}.
 Thus, we expect that our theory presented here, and its generalization to the higher order cases, to have applications in $p$-adic groups as well as geometry of affine Springer fibers.
-We will address these applications in future work.
+We will connect our results to the work of Lusztig and Yun, and address these applications in future work.

 The paper is organized as follows.
-In Section~\ref{sec-preliminaries} we recall the preliminaries on symmetric pairs, restricted roots, little Weyl groups, and set up the notation.
-In Section~\ref{sec-general strat} we describe the general strategy to determine the set $\Char(\fg,K)$.
-In Section~\ref{sec-classical} we give an explicit description of the classical symmetric pairs we work with and explicitly describe the associated Lie theoretic data.
-In Section~\ref{sec-biorbital} we describe the character sheaves with nilpotent support, i.e., those that are supported on a nilpotent $K$-orbit in $\cN_1$.
-In Section~\ref{sec-full support} we apply the nearby cycle construction in~\cite{GVX} and describe the character sheaves with full support, i.e., those that are supported on all of $\Lg_1$.
-In Section~\ref{sec-main theorems} we state the main theorems, where the character sheaves are determined.
-In Section~\ref{sec-proof} we prove Theorems~ \ref{thm-type A}, \ref{thm-type C}, and~\ref{thm-type BD} by combining the results in the previous sections, parabolic induction and counting arguments.
-The case of inner involutions on $SL(n)$ (Theorem~\ref{char-sl}) is dealt with in Section~\ref{sec-sl}.
-For this, we need a generalisation of the nearby cycle construction, which is given in \S\ref{central}.
-In Appendix~\ref{dual strata} we discuss the dual strata in the classical situations and in Appendix~\ref{C} we discuss microlocalization as it applies in our context.
+In Section~\ref{sec-preliminaries} we recall the preliminaries on symmetric pairs, nilpotent orbits, restricted roots, little Weyl groups, and set up the notation.
+In particular, we give an explicit description of the classical symmetric pairs we work with and explicitly describe the associated Lie theoretic data.
+In Section~\ref{sec-general strat} we describe the general strategy to determine the set $\Char_K(\Lg_1)$.
+In Section~\ref{sec-biorbital} we describe the nilpotent support character sheaves.
+In Section~\ref{sec-full support} we apply the nearby cycle construction in~\cite{GVX} and describe the full support character sheaves.
+In Section~\ref{sec-main theorems} we state the main theorems, Theorems~\ref{thm-type A}, \ref{thm-type C}, and~\ref{thm-type BD}, where the character sheaves are determined.
+In Section~\ref{sec-proof} we prove the main theorems by combining the results in the previous sections, parabolic induction and counting arguments.
+In Appendix~\ref{dual strata} we discuss the dual strata in the classical situations.
 Appendix~\ref{combinatorics} by Dennis Stanton contains proofs of combinatorial formulas which are crucial for the proofs in this paper.

 {\bf Acknowledgement.} We thank Jeff Adams, Volker Genz, George Lusztig, Monty McGovern, Peter Trapa, David Vogan and Roger Zierau for helpful discussions.
 We also thank the Research Institute for Mathematical Sciences at Kyoto University for hospitality and a good working environment.
 Special thanks are due to Misha Grinberg, Dennis Stanton, Cheng-Chiang Tsai, and Zhiwei Yun for invaluable discussions.
 Furthermore, Dennis Stanton has kindly supplied us with an appendix which is a crucial ingredient in our proofs.